simple-configuration-server/example-configuration/README.md

   * **scs-users.yaml**: The list of users, including their authorizations.
   * **scs-validate.yaml**: The settings for configuration validation.
 This is only used by the validate.py script for testing.
-* **.gitlab-ci.yml**: An example GitLab CI/CD configuration that contains
-  uses the validate script to test the configuration, and build a custom Docker image that includes the configuration after success.
 * **.github/workflows/main.yml**: An example CI/CD configurations for GitHub
+  actions, that builds a Docker image with the configuration, and uses the included validation script to validate the configuration.
+* **.gitlab-ci.yml**: An example GitLab CI/CD configuration that's functionally
-  actions, which is functionally equivalent to the GitLab configuration
+  equivalent to the GitHub configuration
 * **docker-compose.yml**: Example docker docker-compose configuration that uses the image build using CI/CD to create and start a Docker container
 * **Dockerfile**: Example of you can build a Docker image that includes the